MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-quickstart.md

 # Quickstart: Create an Azure Data Explorer cluster and database

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-To use Azure Data Explorer, you first create a cluster, and create one or more databases in that cluster.
-Then, you can ingest data into a database and run queries against it.
+To use Azure Data Explorer, you first create a cluster and then create one or more databases in that cluster.
 This article covers how to create a free cluster and database or create a full cluster and a database.
 To decide which is right for you, check the [feature comparison](start-for-free.md#feature-comparison).

-In this quickstart, the full cluster is created using the Azure portal.
+In this article, the full cluster is created in the Azure portal.
 You can also create a full cluster and database using C#, Python, Go, the Azure CLI, PowerShell, or an Azure Resource Manager (ARM) template.
 For more information, see [Create a cluster and database](create-cluster-database.md).

 For information on cluster subscription limits, see [Azure Data Explorer limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-data-explorer-limits).